Formerly called the West Coast Railway Heritage Park, the Railway Museum of British Columbia features trains and railway artifacts in Squamish.

 Thomas the Train Spring Event

-Every year in May the museum hosts a special Thomas the Train event for children and their families.
+In late spring and/or early summer the museum hosts a special Thomas the Train event for children and their families.
+In 2025, however, the had a different, but similar event instead.

 Tips & Advice